pkhuong/Napa-FFT3/README.md

       #C(15.0d0 0.0d0) #C(20.0d0 0.0d0) #C(-8.881784197001252d-16 0.0d0))

-If we remove the imaginary portions (which are all 0) and round some numerical errors away, we find #(1 2 3 9 10 15 20 0), this time with only one element of padding: 1\*10^6 + 2\*10^5 + 3\*10^4 + 9\*10^3 +
+If we remove the imaginary portions (which are all 0) and round some numerical errors away, we find #(1 2 3 9 10 15 20 0), this time with
+only one element of padding; this value represents 1\*10^6 + 2\*10^5 +
-10\*10^2, etc.  If we take care of the carries, we find 1240170, which is indeed 1005 \* 1234.
+3\*10^4 + 9\*10^3 + 10\*10^2, etc.  If we take care of the carries, we
+find 1240170, which is indeed 1005 \* 1234.

 Of course, we can also exploit the fact that the input and output are all reals to use `rfft` and `rifft`.
-We can do even better with `%2rfft`, which performs 2 real fft at at the time.
-However, if we do that, we hae to use in-order transforms.
-It's a trade off, and even if we're only concerned with computation times, the right answer depends on a lot of variables.
+We can do even better with `%2rfft`, which performs 2 real fft at the same time.
+However, if we do that, we have to use in-order transforms and perform the element-wise multiplication ourselves.
+It's a trade off, and even when we're only concerned with computation times, the right answer depends on a lot of variables.

     ;; the results are returned one after the other in a single